didehvar/bhg/about.md

 * <B>212th Attack Battalion</B> (Specialized in raiding in Europe)

-* <B>Dreadmasters</B> (FTB-Dread Masters consists of top US ranking, experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance)
+* <B>Dreadmasters</B> (DreadMasters consists of top US ranking, experienced players and those willing to invest significantly in their SWGoH Careers, maintaining top leaderboard positions and the success of the Alliance)